You can make debt collectors stop.

 We’ll show you how to write that letter and exercise your right.

 Understand, this right doesn’t make the debt go away.
 It doesn’t keep the creditor from suing you.
-It keeps them from using all their weapons to get you to pay without suing you.

 Write a do-not-contact letter